 Sick Leave and Pay: APA Employees who, due to illness, are unable to attend work, should contact their line manager as soon as possible on the first day of absence and inform them of the need to take time off work.
 Staff will be paid for the first three days without a doctor's certificate.
 A maximum of eight uncertified days are allowable per annum (January to December).
 A medical certificate will be required for continuous absence in excess of three days.
-In the event that employees become entitled to statutory sick pay benefit (currently up to 5 sick days per year, APA will make up any difference between those statutory benefits and the employee's normal salary for the following periods of time within any period of 12 months service, depending on the employee's length of continuous service with the organisation:
+In the event that employees become entitled to statutory sick pay benefit, APA will make up any difference between those statutory benefits and the employee's normal salary for the following periods of time within any period of 12 months service, depending on the employee's length of continuous service with the organisation: